jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 ## Build API

-Jerkar framework comes with a fluent style API making a joy to perform all kind of thing generally encountered in build domain.
+Jerkar framework comes with a fluent style API making a joy to perform all kind of build related stuff.
-Almost all classes coming from this API are <strong>immutable</strong> providing a high degree of robustness and reusability.

-The follow will give you some ideas of what you can accomplish with this API.
+The following sections will give you some ideas on what you can accomplish with this API.
 To have more insight, please visit [Javadoc](http://jerkar.github.io/javadoc/latest/index.html).

 ### File Manipulation & Selection

-The `JkFileTree` class allow to define a set of files having a common root folder and to performs numerous operation on.
+With `JkFileTree` you can define a set of files having a common root folder and perform common operations on.
-The following code, show how to construct a *war* file from dispersed elements.
+The following code shows how to construct a *war* file from dispersed elements.

 ```
 JkFileTree war = JkFileTree.of(warDir).importDirContent(webappContentDir)